Tachypleus gigas: Distribution and habitat

 Tachypleus gigas is one of three living species of horseshoe crabs in Asia, the others being Tachypleus tridentatus and Carcinoscorpius rotundicauda.
 The fourth living species, Limulus polyphemus, is found in the Americas.
-T. gigas is found in tropical South and Southeast Asia, ranging from the Bay of Bengal to the South China Sea, with records from India, Malaysia, Singapore, Indonesia, Thailand, Vietnam and the Philippines.
+The last common horseshoe originates from a body of water called the Tethys Sea, existing during the Mesozoic area.
+The species diverged and the organisms that journeys east are the ancestors of the modern Asian horseshoe crab, with T. Gigas preferring the southern coast of China.T. gigas is found in tropical South and Southeast Asia, ranging from the Bay of Bengal to the South China Sea, with records from India, Malaysia, Singapore, Indonesia, Thailand, Vietnam and the Philippines.
 Although records are lacking, it likely also occurs in Myanmar.

 Tachypleus gigas inhabits seagrass meadows, sandy and muddy shores at depths to 40 m; it is the only horseshoe crab to have been observed swimming at the surface of the ocean.
 It occurs in both marine and brackish waters in salinities down to 15 PSU, but their eggs only hatch above 20 PSU.

 Breeding

 The lifecycle of T. gigas is relatively long and involves a large number of instars.
 The eggs are about 3.7 mm in diameter.
 The freshly hatched larvae, known as trilobite larvae, have no tail, and are 8 mm long.
 Males are thought to pass through 12 moults before reaching sexual maturity, while females pass through 13 moults.